Brownian Motion on the Unitary Quantum Group: Construction and Cutoff: Appendix A

 In this appendix, we give a description of Gaussian centralized generating functionals on $O_N^+$ and $U_N^+$.
 We will therefore focus our study on the latter quantum groups, we refer the reader to \cite[Sec 1.5]{FS16} for definitions in greater generality.

-We would like to acknowledge that this result was previously achieved by different means by Franz, Freslon, and Skalski in an unpublished work providing a comprehensive description of Gaussian generating functionals on certain quantum groups.
+We would like to acknowledge that this result was previously achieved by different means by Franz, Freslon, and Skalski in \cite{FFS24} (unavailable at the time of the first version of this work's preprint) in which the authors provide a comprehensive description of Gaussian generating functionals on $O_N^+$ and $U_N^+$.

 \begin{deB} Let $\G = O_N^+$ or $U_N^+$ and $D$ a pre-Hilbert space.
 We call \textit{Schürmann triple} on $\G$ over $D$ a family of linear maps $(\rho,\eta,L)$ where \begin{itemize} \item $\rho:\O(\G)\to \mathcal L(D)$\footnote{$ \mathcal L(D) = \{ X: D\to D \hbox{ linear } \vert \,\exists X^*:D\to D \hbox{ s.t. } \langle u,Xv\rangle = \langle X^*u,v\rangle, \,\, \forall u,v\in D \} $.} is a unital $*$-homomorphism; \item $\eta:\O(\G)\to D$ satisfies